 Aims and Features

 Our program provides students with comprehensive knowledge and a thorough understanding of physics principles and phenomena and their applications.
 The undergraduate curriculum covers topics in fundamental physics including classical mechanics, electromagnetism, quantum physics, thermodynamics, mathematical and experimental methods, and computational physics.
-Building upon a solid background in fundamental physics, students are introduced to various physics-related special topics such as financial engineering, biophysics, medical physics, optics, and material science / solid-state physics.
+Building upon a solid background in fundamental physics, students are introduced to various physics-related special topics such as financial engineering, soft matter and biophysics, medical physics, optics, and materials science / solid-state physics.
 In the final year of their study, students are required to work independently on a project in a selected area.
 These projects are designed to help students integrate their knowledge to solve challenging problems.
 Projects may be carried out in conjunction with industries or government agencies, thus facilitating their job seeking upon graduation.